1 in 22 Indian Women is at risk of developing BREAST CANCER.

 MRI: Doctors advise MRI to get more data about the lump after the mammography and ultrasound.
 You may also undergo MRI during your screening process if you are at high risk of having breast cancer.

-Your medical team will choose the following treatment modalities depending upon the stage cancer and your existing health condition.
+Your medical team will choose the following treatment modalities depending upon the stage of cancer and your existing health condition.
 You and your family members are important in deciding upon the course of treatment and providing necessary consent.

 Surgery: The doctor may perform various types of surgeries, depending upon the stage of the disease.
 Lumpectomy is done to remove cancerous tissues along with a small lining of healthy tissues, while mastectomy is done to remove the complete breast tissue.
 The doctor may also remove the lymph nodes if cancer has spread to lymph nodes.

-Radiation Therapy: In radiation therapy, high-energy radiations kill the cancerous cells.
+Radiation Therapy: In radiation therapy, high-energy radiations kill cancerous cells.
 Radiation therapy may be used as an adjuvant to surgery.
 You may receive radiation therapy before or after surgery.

 Chemotherapy: Chemotherapy uses drugs to kill cancerous cells.
 The doctor may call for chemotherapy if your cancer grows at a rapid rate.
 You may also receive chemotherapy after surgery to reduce your risk of cancer recurrence.